RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 suburban New York, it is advisable to telephone the RAC at 914-631-4505.
 A recording noting a closure or delayed opening is generally posted by 7:30 a.m.
-If you have a scheduled research appointment, we will also do our best to email with as much advanced notice of the closure as possible.
+If you have a scheduled research appointment, we will also do our best to email you with as much advanced notice of the closure as possible.

 ## Amenities